 You need to find out why you are not getting paid.
 Has the tenant paid the rent but you haven’t received any money from the property manager?

 This is very serious and you should not waste time waiting for improvement.
 Read your Property Management Agreement very carefully and find out how and when the property management company should pay you.
-If the broker is not following the contract, consult with an attorney (free if you are a member of Rentce).
+If the broker is not following the contract, consult with an attorney.

 To avoid unnecessary litigations, talk to the Broker first and tell them that if they don’t release you from the contract in writing and give you all the money they owe you, you will contact the appropriate Real Estate Licensing Authority.
 This should solve the problem.
 If they are avoiding talking to you, mail them a certified letter.
 If you don’t get a response contact the licensing authority in your state.